SammyTammy0/hackai-2023/README.md

 This Github contains an example for how our backend processes Twitter and play-by-play (pbp) data.

-In this example, I am generating an image from a game between the Dallas Mavericks and the Golden State Warriors.
+In this example, I am generating an image from a game between the Dallas Mavericks and the Phoenix Suns.
 The tweet we are looking at is "LD out here playing bully ball 🤯" (https://t.co/BVdnaUcjhl).
 Tweets are selected only among those with the most fan interactions per game.

 The program selects pbps which occurred at least 5 minutes before the tweet was created.
 Then, it makes an API call to respell to determine which selected pbp best relates to the tweet.
 Then, the respell-selected pbp is passed to the Wombo/Dream API to generate an image of the pbp.